FRITZ!Box 6820 LTE Service - Knowledge Base

 Now the Android device is connected to the internet via the FRITZ!Box.
 It can play multimedia contents from media servers in the home network with suitable apps, for example.

 3 Using an Android device with the FRITZ!Box

 Accessing the FRITZ!Box over the internet

-The following step is only necessary if you would like to securely access your FRITZ!Box or a USB storage device connected to the FRITZ!Box, or control your smart home devices over the internet when you are away from home:
+The following step is only necessary if you want to securely access your FRITZ!Box or a USB storage device connected to the FRITZ!Box, or control your smart home devices over the internet when you are away from home: